 - Prior art/ patent searching, supporting prior art and other requirements

 - Market landscaping/ commercial assessments for new technologies

 - Researching potential licensees, writing marketing materials and contacting potential licensees and supporting license discussions

-- Analysing and preparing data on OUI activities and supporting OUI reporting into the University.
-Undertaking strategic research and developing internal resources for the Life Sciences group.
+- Analysing and preparing data on OUI activities and supporting OUI reporting into the University in addition to undertaking strategic research to develop internal resources for the Life Sciences group.

 - Received training in spin-out company formation, non-disclosure agreements and licenses.

 While completing my undergraduate/masters degree at Warwick, I devloped an overriding interest in molecular cell biology and decided to pursue a PhD project in this field.

-I am currently a second year PhD student, working as part of the De Piccoli Lab group, based in Warwick Medical School.
+I am currently in the second year of my PhD project, working as part of the De Piccoli Lab group, based in Warwick Medical School.
 We mainly work in the model organism Saccharomyces cerevisiae, and are interested in chromosome stability.

-My project is focused on investigating the role of DNA:RNA helicase Sen1 at replication forks, and its contribution to the maintenance of chromsome stability.
+My project is focused on investigating the role of DNA:RNA helicase Splicing ENdonuclease 1 (Sen1) at replication forks, and its contribution to the maintenance of chromsome stability.
 We are particularly interested in Sen1 as its human orthologue, Senataxin, is mutated in the neurodegenerative diseases ataxia-ocular apraxia-2 (AOA2) and an autosomal dominant form of juvenile amyotrophic lateral sclerosis (ALS4).